premkalyan/ai-food-ordering-app/CUSTOM_GPT_INSTRUCTIONS_V2.md

 **Status**: Confirmed
 **Estimated delivery**: 7:30 PM

-You can track your order status anytime.
+💡 **Track Your Order**: You can check your order status anytime by asking:
+'What's the status of order ORD-12345?'

 Enjoy your meal! 🍽️"

 ## Important Guidelines